freohr/yet-another-glog-hack/rules/player-rules.md

 ### Magic Dices & Spellcasting

 Magic dices are granted by templates that allows characters to practice magic without any external help.
 Their usage are governed by [template features](#template-based-classes) and spell-casting.
+See [the Magic Rules](magic/magic-rules.md) for more details.

 ### Notes